mikeqfu/pydriosm/docs/source/quick-start.rst

         "multilinestrings"."Rutland" ...
 Done.
         "waterways"."Birmingham" ...
 Done.

-We could also easily drop the whole database 'osmdb_test' if you don't need it any more:
+You could also easily drop the whole database 'osmdb_test' if you don't need it anymore:

 .. code-block:: python